Inspection Data & Display (IDD) Module

 In a Cintoo project and work zone where inspection data was uploaded, switch to 3D View.

-Inspection data is supported in 3D RGB3D Navi, Scan or Teleport and 2D Panoramic Display setting modes.
+Inspection data is supported in 3D RGB3D Navi, Scan&Teleport and 2D Panoramic display setting modes.

 It's possible to analyze and interpret Rust, Heat and other parameters with Inspection Data from any position needed.
 Use all the available movement tools (3D Navi and Scan&Teleport) to navigate around the object observed and enable only tags if needed.